ssg/TurkishId/README.md

   .AddMvcOptions(options => options.ModelBinderProviders.Insert(0, new TurkishIdModelBinderProvider()));
 ```

-or, alternatively, if you only use controllers you can add it to your `AddControllers` options:
+or, alternatively, if you only use controllers, you can add it to your `AddControllers` options:

 ```csharp
 services.AddControllers(options =>